#1 Ranked Children’s Hospital by U.S. News & World Report

 The doctor may give your child an IV (intravenous) medication called prostaglandin to keep the ductus arteriosus open.
 The ductus arteriosis is the connection between the aorta and the pulmonary artery that is present in all babies before birth.
 This connection usually closes shortly after birth, but when kept open with medication, it can allow blood to continue to flow to the lungs until doctors decide on a long-term solution.

-A cardiac catheterization is often performed to determine how blood is supplied to the heart in patients with pulmonary atresia with intact ventricular septum (PA/IVS).
-Using this test doctors can tell if the blood supply to the heart is dependent upon flow directly from the right ventricle through abnormal coronary connections called fistulae.
-If the blood supply is dependent upon the right ventricle, the series of surgeries listed below are usually recommended.
-Sometimes, the first surgery can be replaced with a procedure to stent open the ductus arteriosis in the catheterization laboratory.
+A cardiac catheterization is often performed to determine how blood is supplied to the heart in patients with pulmonary atresia with intact ventricular septum.
+Using this test, doctors can tell if the blood supply to the heart is dependent upon flow directly from the right ventricle through abnormal coronary connections, called fistulae.
+If the blood supply is dependent upon the right ventricle, surgery is recommended.

 Many children with pulmonary atresia need one or more surgeries to fix the problem.
 These surgeries may include: